-The IP rating system is an International Electrotechnical Commission (IEC) standard that applies to many product categories including lighting.
+The IP rating system is an Internetional IEC standard that applies to many product categories including lighting.

 Why IP Ratings Are Important?

 The IP rating informs the buyer how well protected the light fixture is against particulates and water getting inside the fixture to cause damage.

 Fixtures intended for outdoor installation and shower rooms are two obvious examples of applications where it is important to know how well sealed the fixture is against moisture and water penetration.